(FREE) ONLINE COLLEGE COURSES FOR SENIORS

 Many schools and courses see opportunity in the group “seniors” and offer special courses.
 Seniors are now able to join online classes and even follow courses for free!
 Find more information below.

 Can Seniors Go to College for Free?

 Yes, it is possible for seniors to attend college for free.
 In fact, schools in all 50 states offer discounted or free online college courses for seniors.
 To qualify, individuals typically must possess U.S. citizenship and meet certain age requirements.
 Some colleges may consider individuals as young as 55 as seniors, while others consider individuals older than 60 as senior citizens.
 Some colleges only offer free courses to seniors for non-degree credit.
-Other schools may only let seniors enroll in free courses after paying students complete enrolment.
-Therefore, some popular courses may fill too quickly for free enrolment candidates.
+Other schools may only let seniors enroll in free courses after paying students complete enrollment.
+Therefore, some popular courses may fill too quickly for free enrollment candidates.

 The Benefits of Returning to College as a Senior